 for The Pennsylvania Independent

-- Read an article by reporter Melissa Daniels, titled “Same-sex marriage lawsuit against PA clerk heads to court” and published Wednesday by The Independent, here.
+- Read a story by reporter Melissa Daniels, titled “No E-ZPass?
+Here’s a bill.
+Electronic tolling planned for PA Turnpike” and published Thursday by The Independent, here.